Courtney Walsh: Retirement

 West Indies won by 130 runs at Sabina Park, Kingston, Jamaica.
 He took six wickets for 103 runs in the match.
 In ODIs, he took 227 wickets from 205 matches at an average of 30.47.
 His last ODI came in January 2000, against New Zealand at Jade Stadium, Christchurch in which he took one wicket for 70 runs.

 Former West Indian captain Clive Lloyd attributed Walsh: "I don't think you'll find another Courtney Walsh around and if I was a young fast bowlers, I'd want to emulate him."
 Former West Indian all-rounder Garry Sobers said about him that the "young crop of fast bowlers can take from him his dedication to West Indies and his ability to be always there, trying and giving 100 per cent in difficult conditions."

 Post-retirement

 After his career as a selector for the West Indies national cricket team, Walsh signed as bowling coach of Bangladesh in August, 2016.
 His contract expired after the 2019 Cricket World Cup and he left his position as Bangladesh bowling coach along with then Bangladesh head coach Steve Rhodes.

 Courtney Walsh is the son of Joan Wollaston and also owns a restaurant in Jamaica called Cuddyz.
 In November 2019, he was appointed as the assistant coach to the head coach Gus Logie for the West Indies women's cricket team.

 Coaching career

-He was appointed as talent scout and fast bowling coach for Kings XI Punjab.
+Walsh was appointed bowling coach of the Bangladesh national cricket team in September 2016 on a three-year contract.
+He was appointed interim head coach in February 2018 following the resignation of Chandika Hathurusingha, with his first tournament in charge being the 2018 Nidahas Trophy.

-In October 2020, he appointed as head coach of West Indies women's national cricket team.
+In October 2020, he was appointed as head coach of West Indies women's national cricket team.
+After the 2023 T20 World Cup, Cricket West Indies decided not to renew his contract.